Name: Email:

 We already discussed having job-related questions, but there are some general questions you can and should ask that will further help you to control the interview.
 Here are a few you should ask.

 Why did the last person in this job leave?
 One of the reasons that you want to ask tough questions is to determine if you even want the job.
 This is one of the best questions to ask in that direction.
 You want to know if that person was either fired or quit on their own.
 In either case, you want to know what the reason was.
-If the interviewer avoids the question, or gives a weak answer, it could be a tip off to you that there are problems that they don’t want to discuss.
-This is also an excellent question to pull out at any time during the interview that you’re feeling a little off-balance.
+If the interviewer avoids the question, or gives a weak answer, it could be a tip off to you that there are problems that they don?t want to discuss.
+This is also an excellent question to pull out at any time during the interview that you?re feeling a little off-balance.

 What are the biggest challenges the company (or department) face?
 Listen carefully to the answer to this question.
-This will not only tell you what kind of problems you may be stepping into, but it will also give you some idea as to how well the company’s handling it.
+This will not only tell you what kind of problems you may be stepping into, but it will also give you some idea as to how well the company?s handling it.
 This is an excellent time to demonstrate your abilities by making some suggestions as to what might be done to deal with those challenges.
 This single question opens up a whole new exchange of questions and answers that will give you the chance to further demonstrate your abilities.

 What is the rate of employee turnover?
 This is excellent question to ask in an uncomfortable moment.
 If the answer to this question is anything less than positive, your interviewer will probably be on the defensive.
 This is another chance for you to see if you really want the job.
 Too much turnover is never good no matter what the circumstances.
-It could indicate either you will be a short-timer, or that you’ll be working in a department filled with workers who are essentially no better than temporary.
+It could indicate either you will be a short-timer, or that you?ll be working in a department filled with workers who are essentially no better than temporary.

-Describe the best job that could be done in this position.
-This is a loaded question, and that’s precisely why you need to ask it.
-You’re asking the interviewer to describe the perfect person for this job, and this will reveal plenty.
 You can tell for example, if the employer is looking to hire a person who will do the job of two or three people.
 You can even tell if the job is even doable.
-Based on their answers, you may decide it’s just not the right job for you.
+Based on their answers, you may decide it?s just not the right job for you.
 Or the response may give you a chance to highlight a skill that you have that will fit perfectly in the position.

 Try it on the next interview and see if you get better results.